LaMonte Wade Jr Player Props: Giants vs. Royals

 Royals Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Royals pitching staff ranks 19th in the league.
+- The Royals pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Royals' 4.00 team ERA ranks 11th across all MLB pitching staffs.
+- The Royals have the 10th-ranked team ERA among all league pitching staffs (3.63).

-- Royals pitchers combine to give up seven total home runs at a rate of one per game (to rank 14th in the league).
+- Royals pitchers combine to rank 12th in baseball in home runs surrendered (seven total, 0.9 per game).

-- The Royals will look to Keller (0-1) in his second start of the season.
+- Singer (1-0) gets the starting nod for the Royals, his second of the season.

-- The right-hander last pitched on Sunday against the Minnesota Twins, when he threw 4 2/3 innings, allowing two earned runs while giving up five hits.
+- His last appearance was on Monday against the Toronto Blue Jays, when the right-hander threw five innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.